liamreed/searchlist/README.md

 searchlist
 ==================================================
-A simple JS search script to search through a list of items
+A simple JS search script to search through a list of items as you type

 Usage: